StellarSand/privacy-settings/Privacy Settings/Brave-Mobile.md

 - Allow sites to check if you have payment methods saved: Off
 - Use secure DNS >
   - On
-  - Choose another provider > Quad9/NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)
+  - Choose another provider > Quad9/NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)

+    Example: For MullvadDNS, enter https://adblock.doh.mullvad.net/dns-query

 - "Do Not Track": On
 - Allow privacy-preserving product analytics (P3A): Off
 - Automatically send crash reports: Off